Randy Orton: World championship reigns (2010–2013)

-On the February 13 episode of Raw SuperShow, Orton suffered a concussion after World Heavyweight Champion Daniel Bryan smashed Orton over the head with the title belt.
-Due to the injury, Orton was taken out of his Elimination Chamber match for the World Heavyweight Championship at Elimination Chamber on February 19.
-When Orton returned on the March 2 episode of SmackDown, he feuded with Kane and was defeated by him at WrestleMania XXVIII on April 1.
-Orton defeated Kane on the next SmackDown in a No Disqualification rematch and at Extreme Rules on April 29 in a Falls Count Anywhere match to end the feud.
-He participated in a fatal four-way match at Over the Limit on May 20 for the World Heavyweight Championship, where Orton failed to win after Sheamus pinned Chris Jericho to retain the title.
+In 2012, Orton feuded with Kane and was defeated by him at WrestleMania XXVIII on April 1.
+Orton defeated Kane on the next SmackDown in a No Disqualification rematch and at Extreme Rules on April 29 in a Falls Count Anywhere match.
 On May 30, WWE suspended Orton for 60 days due to his second violation of the company's Talent Wellness Program.

 Orton returned on the July 30 episode of Raw defeating Heath Slater.
 Orton began feuding with Mr. Money in the Bank Dolph Ziggler and defeated Ziggler at Night of Champions on September 16.
 He began feuding with Alberto Del Rio on the September 28 episode of SmackDown.
 Orton defeated Del Rio at Hell in a Cell on October 28 in a singles match and represented Team Foley as his team lost to Team Ziggler at Survivor Series on November 18 in a traditional five-on-five elimination tag match.